-These instructions apply to Rocky Linux 10, 9, and 8.
-The commands work identically across all three versions, though Rocky Linux 9 and 10 include additional notes about kernel-level SELinux disablement in the configuration file comments.
+These steps cover Rocky Linux 10, 9, and 8.
+Rocky Linux 9 and 10 include the kernel-argument warning directly in

 Check Current SELinux Status